-The Valley has developed a respectable collection of angel groups and other early stage funders, and the Central Valley Fund provides later stage venture capital.
-However, the Valley lacks the missing gap between those two stages — a strong pool of Series A investors to provide capital needed just before a company starts generating high profits, Triebsch said.
+The Valley has developed a respectable collection of angel groups and other early-stage founders, and the Central Valley Fund provides later-stage venture capital.
+However, the Valley lacks the missing gap between those two stages — a strong pool of Series A investors to provide the capital needed just before a company starts generating high profits, Triebsch said.

 The fund bankrolled a management buyout for Fresno-based MuniServices, LLC, from then-owner MBIA, Inc., in the form of a loan and small exchange of equity to the fund.

 “It wasn’t just a financial transaction, but a business relationship that worked out great for all of us,” said Mark Herman, president of MuniServices.